How To Make A Cursive W

 Definition and Basic Structure

-The cursive "w" is a lowercase letter that connects seamlessly with other letters in a word.
+The cursive "w" is a lowercase letter that connects smoothly with other letters in a word.
 Its basic structure consists of two connected, rounded strokes that resemble inverted "v" shapes.
 The letter begins with an upstroke, followed by a downward curve, then another upstroke and a final downward curve that extends into a connecting stroke to the next letter.

 Scientific Foundations of Cursive Writing